jeroenrinzema/psql-wire/CONTRIBUTING.md

      issue that you are planning to work on that bug or feature so that it can be assigned to you.

-  1. Follow the normal process of [forking][] the project, and setup a new branch to work in.
+  2. Follow the normal process of [forking][] the project, and set up a new branch to work in.
 It's important that each group of changes be done in separate branches in order to ensure that a pull request only includes the commits related to that bug or feature.

-  1. Go makes it very simple to ensure properly formatted code, so always run `go fmt` on your code before committing it.
-You should also run [golint][] over your code.
-As noted in the [golint readme][], it's not strictly necessary that your code be completely "lint-free", but this will help you find common style issues.
+  3. Go makes it very simple to ensure properly formatted code, so always run `make fmt` on your code before committing it.

-  1. Any significant changes should almost always be accompanied by tests.
-The project already has good test coverage, so look at some of the existing tests if you're unsure how to go about it. [gocov][] and [gocov-html][] are invaluable tools for seeing which parts of your code aren't being exercised by your tests.
+  4. Any significant changes should almost always be accompanied by tests.
+The project already has good test coverage, so look at existing tests if you're unsure how to go about it. [gocov][] and [gocov-html][] are invaluable tools for seeing which parts of your code aren't being exercised by your tests.

-  1. Please run:
+  5. Please run:
-     * `go test ./...`
-     * `go vet ./...`
+     * `make build`
-     Before commiting any changes to `psql-wire`.
+     Before committing any changes to `psql-wire`.

-  1. Do your best to have [well-formed commit messages][] for each change.
+  6. Do your best to have [well-formed commit messages][] for each change.
-     This provides consistency throughout the project, and ensures that commit messages are able to be formatted properly by various git tools.
+     This provides consistency throughout the project, and ensures that commit messages are able to be properly formatted by various git tools.

-  1. Finally, push the commits to your fork and submit a [pull request][].
+  7. Finally, push the commits to your fork and submit a [pull request][].

 [forking]: https://help.github.com/articles/fork-a-repo
 [golint]: https://github.com/golang/lint